bartificer/programming-by-stealth/docs/pbs64.md

 You can [download this instalment’s ZIP file here](https://www.bartbusschots.ie/s/wp-content/uploads/2018/10/pbs64.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs64.zip).

-# Matching Postcast Episode 566
+# Matching Podcast Episode 566

 Listen along to this instalment on [episode 566 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2018/10/ccatp-566/)